 - 1 cup cold water dough

 - 1 tbsp black pepper

 - 1 pinch salt

-- Start the dough by combining flour, salt and beaten egg.
-Add warm water and mix until you get a kneadable dough.
-The dough will be stiff, but just keep going.
+- Start the dough by combining 2 cups of flour, salt and beaten egg.
+Add the cold water and mix until you get a kneadable dough.
+Gradually add the remaining flour as kneading.
+Have more flour on hand to knead - you want a dough thats stiff but not dry.
 Knead for 5 minutes, cover and set aside for 30 minutes.

 - Add all of the filling ingredients together and combine - ground meat, garlic, onion, cilantro, parsley, salt, pepper, water.

 - Roll out the dough to approx. 1/4 inch thick on a clean and floured surface.

 - Take a cup or cookie cutter and make circles.
 They'll be small - it's ok.

 - Roll out the circles to approx. 4 inches in diameter (see photos above for step by step instructions)